basementuniverse/automaton-game/README.md

 * resource - produce a level-0 product (either red, green or blue) every 1s.

-* miner - mine a resource every 1s.
+* extractor - extract a product from a resource every 1s.

 * pipe - transport 1 product at a time.